September 10

 Tramontina Tri-Ply Clad 10pc set from China.

 The quality and heating performance is almost as good as All-Clad D3.
-Our only reservation is that the steel probably isn't as high quality because it's made in China (or Brazil), but even so, this brand really competes head-to-heat with All-Clad and even has a lifetime warranty.
+The steel is 18/10, but is slightly lower quality because it's made in China (or Brazil).
+Tramontina Tri-Ply Clad competes head-to-heat with All-Clad and has a lifetime warranty.

-The Tri-Ply Clad 10-piece set from China has two large skillets and a host of other great pieces, but it's getting harder to find.
-Be sure the set you find has the pieces you want (and nothing you don't).
+The Tri-Ply Clad 10-piece set from China has two large skillets and other great pieces, but it's getting harder to find.
+Be sure the set you buy has the pieces you want.

 See our Tramontina Tri-Ply Clad Cookware Review for more information.